-Disclaimer: This MMOP does not replace any fisheries legislation or regulations.
+Disclaimer: These OPs do not replace any fisheries legislation or regulations.
 Vessel operators are required to ensure that crew understand all regulations that are in place for the fisheries they are operating in.

 Objectives of these Procedures

 The objectives of the MMOP are to: